 - An indication of how often to expect these email communications, and

-Your opt-in form cannot have a pre-ticked checkbox, as this is not considered giving active consent.
-The website visitor must show “active consent” by ticking the checkbox themselves.
+Your opt-in form cannot have a pre-ticked checkbox, which is not considered giving active consent.
+The website visitor must show “active consent” by ticking the checkbox.

 Update all the email opt-in forms you might use in your business, including: